 - Social – The platform you use to Convey and Augment your message and Connect with your target audience.

 - Local – Your area of concentration or relevant proximity; can be geographic or online.

 - Mobile – The medium of connection between your brand and its prospects and consumers.

 Today’s sophisticated mobile users expect brands to provide contextually relevant online resources and personalized experiences that not only add value to their daily lives but can be conveniently accessed anywhere, anytime, on any device.
-Your brand can employ SoLoMo best practices to create the very omnichannel experiences that increase connection and conversion.
+By utilizing tactics like mobile optimization, location-based marketing, and gamification, and tools like messenger apps, AR/VR, and chatbots, mobile is the chief integrative tool of the IDM Strategic Model that marketers can use to create the very omnichannel experiences that increase Connection and Conversion.